Endered/bitburner-my-codes/README.md

 ## How to developing

 ```
-# @terminal 1
+npm i

-npm run watch:remote
+npm run watch:remote # run in background

-# @terminal 2
-just sbt
-# ... some prompts from sbt
-# ... some prompts from sbt
-# ... some prompts from sbt
-~uploadtoBitburner # it will build sourcecode automatically and upload to Bitburner
+sbt -J-Xmx4G ~uploadToBitburner # it will build sourcecode automatically and upload to Bitburner
 ```